-Best Food Dehydrator of 2020
+Best Food Dehydrator

 We did not like that the temperature settings are in 10º F increments as it limits recipe tweaking.
 To our ears, the timer beep is quite loud and somewhat annoying.
 However, the machine itself is very quiet.
 As a final consideration, this machine offers average cooking square footage for the class.
 So, if frequent bulk dehydration is your aim, it might be a bit small.
 That said, we think that this machine has the best of function and features when looked at as a whole.